 He has performed with chamber ensembles and as a soloist on many occasions - he gave the world premiere of a concerto written for him by Ivor Hodgson, a piece which he then performed with the BBC Philharmonic and at the RNCM Festival of Brass with the college's brass band.

-Although arranging is a recent addition to Robert's work he hopes to build his catalogue of trombone and brass ensemble pieces over the next few years, with more publications being available through Bones Apart Publishing.
+Robert hopes to build his catalogue of trombone and brass ensemble pieces over the next few years, with more publications being available through Bones Apart Publishing.

 Dan Jenkins has been writing music for as long as he can remember.
 He is not only Principal Trombone of the City of London Sinfonia and Sub-Principal Trombone of the BBC Symphony Orchestra, but a prolific composer and arranger.
 His Trumpet Concerto (2009) was commissioned and premiered by the City of London Sinfonia, with Nick Betts as the soloist.
 In 2009 he won an award for his 'Fantasia for Solo Trombone' written as an homage to Malcolm Arnold and dedicated to Ian Bousfield.
 He has also composed a solo work for Byron Fulcher, Principal Trombone of the Philharmonia Orchestra.

 In October 2015 his orchestral work 'SR1' was premiered by the BBC Symphony Orchestra at Maida Vale Studios in London.
-His extensive catalogue of compositions and arrangements for brass are two pieces for Bones Apart - 'Senoras' (2010) and 'Scenes from Sherwood' (2012), as well as 'Mnemonyx' (2012) for Onyx Brass Quintet.
+His extensive catalogue of compositions and arrangements for brass includes two pieces for Bones Apart - 'Senoras' (2010) and 'Scenes from Sherwood' (2012), as well as 'Mnemonyx' (2012) for Onyx Brass Quintet.
 Many of his compositions and arrangements are published by BrassWorks and Warwick Music.

-For more about Dan and his compositions please visit www.dan-jenkins.net
+For more about Dan and his compositions please visit www.danjenkinsmusic.co.uk

 Now enjoying a varied freelance career, she has played in orchestras ranging from the BBC Symphony, Scottish Opera to Syd Lawrence, Scottish National Jazz Orchestra and the West End production of The Sound of Music.
 She has appeared alongside jazz and pop musicians including Claire Martin, Monty Alexander, Bobby McFerrin and Bjork and made numerous recordings, from orchestral music to free jazz with Tom Bancroft, folk music with Eliza Carthy and world music with Nitin Sawhney.
 Lorna was a member of Bones Apart from 2003-2014.

 Lorna is an accomplished arranger for trombone, brass, wind and jazz ensembles.
-When she isn't playing the trombone she enjoys film, haute cuisine, fine wine and serenading her neighbours during tuba practice.
+When she isn't playing the trombone she enjoys travel, film, haute cuisine, fine wine and serenading her neighbours during tuba practice.

 Jayne began playing the euphonium at the age of 9 whilst at school in Newham, East London and soon after joined the National Youth Brass Band quickly progressing onto principal euphonium.
 She moved onto trombone aged 16 and in 1991 entered the Royal College of Music studying with Peter Bassano and Lindsay Shilling.
 Whilst at college Jayne was the recipient of several awards including the Countess of Munster Trust and the Queen Elizabeth, the Queen Mother Award before graduating in 1996 with a BMus degree and an ARCM diploma.

 She has enjoyed a successful freelance career working with many of the major UK orchestras including the City of Birmingham Symphony Orchestra, London Symphony Orchestra, London Philharmonic and the BBC Symphony Orchestra.
 She has also worked with a number of chamber ensembles including LadyBones and the Fine Arts Brass Ensemble.
 Jayne joined Bones Apart in 2007.